Count of the Saxon Shore

 Originally, the command may have covered both sides of the English Channel as well as Britain's western coast, as Carausius's position had, but by the end of the 4th century the role had been diminished and Gaul had its own dux tractus Armoricani and dux Belgicae Secundae.

-In 367, a series of invasions from Picts, Franks, Saxons, Scots and Attacotti appears to have defeated the army of Britain and resulted in the death of Nectaridus.
+In 367, a Great Conspiracy, invasions by Picts, Franks, Saxons, Scots and Attacotti appears to have defeated the army of Britain and resulted in the death of Nectaridus.
 Under Count Theodosius's reforms, the command was reorganised slightly.
-Although Ammianus speaks of a 'conspiracy of the savages,' he states that the Saxons and Francs attacked the gallic (french) regions, while in Britain, the savages in question were only Picts, Scots and Attacotti.
+Although Ammianus speaks of a 'conspiracy of the savages', he states that the Saxons and Francs attacked the Gallic (French) regions, while in Britain, the savages in question were only Picts, Scots and Attacotti.
 Eutropius had already spoken of the channel being cleared by Carausius, since the Armorican and Belgian coasts had been 'infested' with Francs and Saxons.

 The 5th-century Notitia Dignitatum lists the names of the Saxon Shore forts, from Norfolk to Hampshire that were under the Count's command.
 Further stations up the North Sea coast were probably also his responsibility.
-Forces he controlled were classified as limitanei, or frontier troops.
+Forces he controlled were limitanei, or frontier troops.
 In 401 many of his soldiers appear to have been withdrawn for the defence of Italy, rendering Britain much more vulnerable to attack.
-According to the Anglo-Saxon Chronicles, the eighth fort 'Anderida' was stormed by Saxons in 491, and the British garrison and inhabitants exterminated.
+According to the Anglo-Saxon Chronicle, the eighth fort 'Anderida' was stormed by Saxons in 491 and the British garrison and inhabitants exterminated.